Immigration Medical Exam Doctor in Charlotte, NC

 Have you previously completed the immigration physical exam but the form I-693 expired?

 Please, bring your old I-693 documents if you have had an immigration exam in the past.
-We may be able to use some information from your previous exam.
+We can use some information from your previous exam.

 Do you have a complete vaccination/immunization record?

 Don’t worry if you don’t have your immunization records.
 We can determine if you are immune to the diseases important to USCIS by checking the antibody level in your blood in the laboratory.
-This will be at no additional charge.
+Again, this will be at no additional charge.

 Do you have active health insurance?